AleCossioCh/Tool-CiriqueBrowser/README.md

 ## GSoC'21 - Refining code critics

 The migration of this tool as well as the improvements to the UI are part of my project to GSoC21; For more information, see the [Refining code critics proposal](https://summerofcode.withgoogle.com/projects/#6095801345900544).
+About the work and some tutorials, you can visit the [GSoC'21 summary blog](https://alecossioch.github.io/gsoc21/).

 ## About the name